WE PROVIDE CASE STUDY ANSWERS, ASSIGNMENT SOLUTIONS, PROJECT REPORTS AND THESIS

 5. Briefly explain the major layers of IPT network taxonomy.

-the importance of data transmission rates in business?
+1. How does this case demonstrate the importance of data transmission rates in business?
 Does it

 imply that people in Japan are willing to accept lower data rates than people in the U.S.?